Plastic (FDM) Printing

 4: Durability - Plastic (FDM) is more durable/lighter than resin - so when they're dropped, theyre less likely to be damaged.

-While it maybe more fair to have them both primed, this gives a better example of the differences between the models in how you will receive them - the resin miniature needs to be glued to its base, while the FDM one is built into its base - the detail is great on both, but the resin model has a smoother finish and the details are sharper.
+While it would be more fair to have them both primed, this gives a better example of the differences between the models in how you will receive them - the resin miniature needs to be glued to its base, while the FDM one is built into its base - the detail is great on both, but the resin model has a smoother finish and the details are sharper.

 Above are some painted examples, all plastic (FDM) models can only be painted at standard level - premium is only available for resin miniatures.